Lumi-supercomputer/lumi-userguide/docs/eap/index.md

 !!! warning

-    This page is a preliminary of the guide documenting the use of the GPU Early Access Platform (EAP).
+    This page is a preliminary to the guide documenting the use of the GPU Early Access Platform (EAP).
 It contains information specific to the latter, but does not stand on its own.
 Users of the EAP are also invited to read other sections of the LUMI documentation.
 In particular, you are invited to